nicholaskerklaan/writing/horrorshows.md

 # Five Horror Shows to Stream on Netflix (Tht Aren't *Stranger Things*)

-If you're a horror fan with a Netflix subscription, chances are you're all caught up on *Stra
+If you're a horror fan with a Netflix subscription, chances are you're all caught up on the streaming service's massive hit *Stranger Things*, and are waiting for the fifth (and supposedly final) season to drop.

+While you wait, why not check out one of these five *other* Netflix horror shows?
+They might not have the same era-defining popularity, but they've all been successful and critically acclaimed.
+If you haven't seen any of them, there's no better time than now to correct that.

+They might even help with your *Stranger Things* withdrawals... at least for as long as they take to binge!